senriques/Blockchain-4010-Fall-2018/Lectures/Lect-03/Lect-03.md

 1. AU - Research - linear scaling (similar to blockchain) 8000 tx per sec, don't specify latency.
 2. Java 4th garbage collector - tried it.
 Provision at 20% before, now at 25% ok, at 30% boom.
-3. Did everybody in the class get a "key"
+3. Did everybody in the class get a "key".
-4. xyzzy
+4. California bill passed that defines things like "digital signature".